Williams Lake Dam Replacement

 Q: Will water quality be impacted by construction?

-A: Water samples were taken before construction began and will continue to be taken throughout construction.
-While it is possible water quality may be temporarily impacted downstream during construction, when removing the coffer dam and during dam start up, all work will be done in accordance with detailed environmental regulations that are required when working in or near water.
-Measures include silt booms that will be installed around the site.
+A: Water samples were taken before construction began and continue to be taken throughout construction.
+While it is possible water quality may be temporarily impacted downstream during construction, when removing the coffer dam and during dam start up, all work is being done in accordance with detailed environmental regulations that are required when working in or near water.
+Measures include silt booms that were installed around the site.